nbrown02/Flow-Metrics-Epics-Features/README.md

   - Select http/https (only choose http if your Azure DevOps Server is HTTP)
   - Add the Analytics / Azure DevOps Server URL - for Azure DevOps services enter 'analytics.dev.azure.com' / for Azure DevOps Server enter your server details
   - Add your organization / project name / team name
+  - Select 'Epic' or 'Feature' depending on what work item type you want to do this for

 * It should then look something like this (for Jira):
 ![alt text](https://raw.githubusercontent.com/nbrown02/Flow-Metrics-Epics-Features/main/Screenshots/1%20-%20Jira.jpg)